 If you have 4-6 weeks left before your fall semester begins at your school, or in the case of many online colleges, your preferred start month, now is the time to create a simple and realistic online course completion plan.

-Focus on your goals – and time management.
+.
 Be realistic.
 If it’s crunch time - know which course(s) you need to enroll in so you can move forward with your degree as planned.

 Use Your Student Support